PubInv/ventmon-ventilator-inline-test-monitor/doc/UserManaul.md

 the following steps:

 1. Before connecting to a ventilator or a test long, simply connect the VentMon to an Aduino IDE and start the Serial Monitor.
-Do not change the by uploading new code unless you intend to so ao.
+Do not change the firmware by uploading new code unless you intend to so.
 The current firmward outputs 115200 baud; set your Arduino IDE to listen at that baud rate.
 1. Observe that the VentMon is streaming a series of JSON objects conformant to the [PIRDS](https://github.com/PubInv/respiration-data-standard) data standard.